app-generator/tutorial-django/django-software-architecture.md

 - **Controller:** The `Controller` in MVC is responsible for the entire logic behind the web application.
 That is when the user uses a view and raises an Http request, the controller sees the user request and sends back the appropriate response.

-See the following graph that shows the MVT based control flow:
+See the following graph that shows the MVC based control flow:

 ![ARCHITECTURE0](https://raw.githubusercontent.com/app-generator/tutorial-django/main/media/architecture_0.png)

+Django prefers to use its own logic implementation in its web app and hence its framework handles all the controller parts by itself.